Garage Floor Replacement: When You Need It, How Much It Costs

 - Accessibility of the garage.
 Your driveway may be perfectly wide enough for your car, yet too narrow for a concrete truck, requiring transportation of the concrete mix by wheelbarrow.

 - Condition of your existing floor.
 If the floor is a total write-off, your concrete contractor will recommend tearing it out before you proceed with the repour.
-Demolition, removal, and haulage of the rubble will tend to add significantly to the cost of your project.
+Demo, removal, and haulage of the rubble will tend to add significantly to your project cost.

-- Desired thickness of concrete (usually 4 to 6 inches)
+- Desired thickness of concrete (normally 4 to 6 inches)

 - Type of reinforcement to be used